l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Background

 \subsection{Prior Works on MMIF}

 In this era of DL, the methods to solve the MMIF task can be categorized into two primary groups: pure DL-based models \cite{auifnet, U2fusion, SwinFusion, murf, laph, cddfuse, mda, itfuse, crossfuse,emma}, and algorithm unrolling-based models \cite{lrrnet, cunet}.
 Pure DL-based MMIF models typically utilize convolutional neural networks (CNNs) \cite{auifnet, U2fusion, murf,mda}, transformers \cite{SwinFusion, cddfuse, laph,itfuse,crossfuse, emma}, and generative adversarial networks (GANs) \cite{coconet} to construct a deep neural network to learn the mapping between the fused image and the source images.
-Although pure DL-based models have the potential to produce high-quality fused images, they lack interpretability in the underlying fusion process.
+Although pure DL-based models have the potential to produce high-quality fused images, they empirically construct the the network using a trial and test strategy and often lack interpretability in the underlying fusion process.

 Whereas algorithm unrolling-based MMIF models \cite{cunet,lrrnet} derive inspiration from traditional algorithms and unroll an iterative algorithm into an interpretable deep neural network.
 LRRNet \cite{lrrnet} decomposes the source images into sparse and low-rank components based on a low-rank representation model and then combines the components to get the fused image.
 However, while decomposing the source images, it does not consider the dependency across modalities.
 Deng \textit{et al.} \cite{cunet} proposed a multi-modal convolutional sparse coding (MCSC) model to represent the MMIF process.
 Based on this model, they designed an interpretable network named CUNet that first separates the unique and common features from the different modality source images and then combines the features to get the fused image.
 In CUNet, the unique and common features are estimated using the LCSC block \cite{lcsc} that solves an $\ell_1$-regularized CSC problem.
 However, as discussed in Section \ref{sc}, the LCSC block-based method has limitations in estimating the sparse solution, and solving the $\ell_0$ regularized optimization problem can be highly effective here.
 In our work, we propose an $\ell_0$ regularized MCSC model to represent the relationship between different modalities, and based on this model and our LZSC block, propose an interpretable MMIF network named FNet.
 Moreover, for the MMIF task, where the ground truth fused image is not available, considering an inverse fusion process can be very effective, which we discuss in the next subsection.